top of page

 You, showing up as just you.
 You, bringing all your strengths and skills and insights and wisdom, as well as all your struggles and weaknesses and fears and vulnerabilities.
 When you are willing to be vulnerable and enter into deeper work, you bring the final element that can bring about that lasting change.

-I love working with a variety of clients, but I have a special fondness for working with couples/relationship issues, women and those who have experienced religious trauma.
+I find so much fulfillment in working with women who feel like they've lost themselves, women who have been hurt by the church, and women who have become disconnected from their partners.
 What I have found is that with enough time and space, a process to help clients understand their inner world, a therapist who is compassionate and attuned to their clients and a client willing to be vulnerable, transformation can happen!
 I can provide the first three, the last one is up to you!
 (Glasses not required)

 If you have more questions or want to join me by adding that fourth element, click here.

-I'd Love to Join You on Your Journey Towards Lasting Change
+I'd Love to Join You on Your Journey To Find What You've Lost